warehouse-web/warehouse/src/pages/events/2020-03-02-launch-a-magazine-reader-03.md

 ---
 ![](/img/1.jpg)

-During this conversation, taking place in a mini-exhibition, Femke de Vries, Chet Bugter and Zuzana Kostelanská discuss the proces of making A Magazine Reader 03, which revolves around all the non-garment elements in the fashion magazine.
+During this conversation, taking place in a mini-exhibition, Femke de Vries, Chet Bugter and Zuzana Kostelanská discuss the proces of making A Magazine Reader 03, which revolves around all the non-garment related elements in the fashion magazine.

 A Magazine Reader revolves around the analysis of a mainstream and high-end fashion magazine and its translation into an alternative new zine to provide insight into the cultural power and forms of value production that is at the core of fashion media.
 In it, the reader becomes an active actor in the construct of fashion.
 Re-reading the magazine by dissecting it, analysing the words, images, materiality, the items shown on the pages and the strategies of the specific magazine changes the way we read fashion.